 - Coxa vara – congenital or development deformity of the hip that leads to a shorter leg

 - Posteromedial bowing of the tibia – congenital bowing of the shin bones

 - Developmental dysplasia of the hip – congenital condition in which the hip joint doesn’t develop normally

 Cases of congenital limb length discrepancy are often challenging.
-Not only may there be a greater inequality in limb length, but it also increases proportionally as children continue to grow.
+Not only may there be a greater inequality in limb length, but it also increases proportionally during growth.
 Before committing to a treatment plan, it’s important to find a surgeon who specializes in limb length discrepancy, and who has significant experience with lengthening of congenital limb length discrepancy.